From ‘too hot’ to chili lovers

 Laoganma is THE success story of the Chinese seasoning industry.
 Established in 1997 in Guiyang (Guizhou; another leading chili region of China) by a lady who used to sell spicy noodles at a street corner (starting in 1989), it has rapidly grown into China’s top range of chili products.
 The company also exports worldwide.
 Watch this video reporting on Laoganma and its founder.

 The latest development regarding Laoganma is that a group of young Chinese cocktail makers have started experimenting with cocktails made with Chinese spirits (baijiu) and various hot seasonings including Laoganma.
+The company has also started a fashionable merchandizing campaign late 2018.

 This brand has a history of more than 300 years, deeply rooted in its home town Guilin (Guangxi).